tonyx/Sharpino/README.md

 ```
     "PgSqlJsonFormat":{"Case":"PgJson"}
 ```
-the tables should be coherent: use PlainText when json fields are of type text and PgJson when they are of type json or jsonb.
+Basically you may wan to write json fields into text fields  for various reasons (on my side I exprienced that an external library may require further tuning to properly work with jsonb fields in Postgres, so in that case a quick fix is just using text fields).
-Why bother?
-In this example I use FsPickler to serialize/deserialize https://github.com/tonyx/shoppingCartWithSharpino It won't work with jsonb fields because it needs the same order of fields in the json string whereas json/jsonb fields are stored in a way that doesn't preserve the order of fields.
+Remember that we don't necessarily need Json fields as at the moment we just do serialize/deserialize and not querying on the json fields (at the moment).

 - version 1.6.0: starting removing kafka for aggregates (will be replaced somehow).
 Use eventstore (postgres) based state viewers instead.
 New sample: started an example of Restaurant/Pub management.
 (Sample 6)